antevens/boatcontrol/README.md

-_Note that no additional protection or filtering is provided, the pins are simply mapped from the RPi GPIO header directly to RJ45 without any provision to minimize signal degredation or distortion._
+_Note that no additional protection or filtering is provided, the pins are simply mapped from the RPi GPIO header directly to RJ45 without any provision to minimize signal degradation or distortion._

 _Note that this includes the I2C bus which can be used to communicate directly with all devices on the main or addon boards_